-Stella is a highly successful, forty-something San Francisco stock broker who is persuaded by her colorful New York girlfriend Delilah to take a well deserved, first-class vacation to Jamaica.
-As she soaks in the beauty of the island, she encounters a strapping, young islander, Winston Shakespeare.
+Stella Payne (Angela Bassett) is a highly successful, forty-something San Francisco, California stock broker who is persuaded by her colorful New York City girlfriend Delilah Abraham (Whoopi Goldberg) to take a well deserved, first-class vacation to Jamaica.
+As she soaks in the beauty of the island, she encounters a strapping, young islander, Winston Shakespeare (Taye Diggs).
 His pursuits for her turn into a hot and steamy romance that forces Stella to take personal inventory of her life and try to find a balance between her desire for love and companionship, and the responsibilities of mother and corporate executive.Written by

 John Deming <firstname.lastname@example.org>

 14 of 15 people found this review helpful.

 Was this review helpful to you?